ALL SAINTs Day

 [ 2022 – feature film – dark comedy ]

 a new project from the playwright and director duo of PLAYDATE

-To prevent his oldest brother from drinking himself to death, Ronan must seek help from their estranged Priest brother, leading to an unexpected family reunion with their long-lost sister, and a botched intervention.
+To prevent his oldest brother from drinking himself to death, Ronan must seek help from their estranged priest brother, leading to an unexpected family reunion with their long-lost sister, and a botched intervention.

 a film by Matt Aaron Krinsky | written by Julianne Homokay

 Ronan Connolly is slowly enabling his oldest brother’s death.

 As Kier’s lone caretaker, Ronan is fiercely loyal to the brother who raised him, sincerely means well, and doesn’t even recognize what he’s doing.
 All Ronan knows is that he’s using his hard-earned money to keep Kier sustained with the only things he’ll consume – booze, cigarettes, and pizza bites – because his stubborn brother is unwilling (and increasingly unable) to venture out from their family’s tenement apartment in Chelsea, Massachusetts, a multi-cultural enclave directly across the Mystic River from Boston.

-This sight, combined with a toilet full of bloody vomit, compels Ronan to very reluctantly seek help from their estranged brother Mickey, a priest in Los Angeles who left Boston 15 years earlier and never looked back.
+This sight, combined with a toilet full of bloody vomit, compels Ronan to very reluctantly seek help from their estranged brother Mickey, an Episcopal priest in Los Angeles who left Boston 15 years earlier and never looked back.

 Father Mickey returns home with a surprise guest on November 1st – coinciding with the Catholic All Saints’ Day feast holiday – intent on immediately getting Kier into rehab.
-This impromptu family reunion leads to the resurfacing of all the old tensions and a botched (darkly comedic) intervention, leaving everyone questioning how far you can ever really stray from your home and family.
+This impromptu family reunion leads to the resurfacing of all the old tensions and a botched intervention, leaving everyone questioning how far you can ever really stray from your home and family.